-- (1) Unless otherwise ordered, the attorney for the prevailing party must prepare all proposed findings of fact, conclusions of law, judgments, and orders (collectively, for purposes of this rule, "Orders"), formatted in accordance with the court's electronic filing procedures described in LR 5005. - (2) All proposed Orders must accurately reflect the court's ruling. - (3) Unless otherwise ordered, any proposed Order must be submitted to the court promptly after the conclusion of the hearing, but in no event later than twenty-eight (28) days after the hearing is concluded. - (4) Unless otherwise ordered, if no proposed Order is submitted within twenty-eight (28) days after the date upon which the matter was heard, any party in interest may submit a proposed Order in a manner that complies with this rule. - (5) Unless otherwise ordered, if no Order is submitted within thirty-five (35) days of a hearing, the motion or other matter will be deemed withdrawn, without prejudice, subject to a motion under Fed.
+- (1) Unless otherwise ordered, the attorney for the prevailing party must prepare all proposed findings of fact, conclusions of law, judgments, and orders (collectively, for purposes of this Rule, "Orders"), formatted in accordance with the court's electronic filing procedures described in LR 5005. - (2) All proposed Orders must accurately reflect the court's ruling. - (3) Unless otherwise ordered, any proposed Order must be submitted to the court promptly after the conclusion of the hearing, but in no event later than twenty-eight (28) days after the hearing is concluded. - (4) Unless otherwise ordered, if no proposed Order is submitted within twenty-eight (28) days after the date upon which the matter was heard, any party in interest may submit a proposed Order in a manner that complies with this rule. - (5) Unless otherwise ordered, if no Order is submitted within thirty-five (35) days of a hearing, the motion or other matter will be deemed withdrawn, without prejudice, subject to a motion under Fed.
 R. Bankr.
-P. 9024.
+P. 9024. - (6) If an Order is submitted after thirty-five (35) days and the court signs said Order, that shall be conclusive proof that the court has otherwise ordered within the meaning of subsection (a)(5).